 Result: Applied to most top-10 U.S. schools.
 No acceptance.

 He had one of the best pedigrees and yet… I was surprised at the mass-dings, but when I looked at his essays, I wasn’t.
 His career goals were light years away from being thoughtful: solving India’s health problem through an App, with barely any details.
 Not that details would have mattered.
-A problem as complex and intractable as India’s healthcare can’t be solved through an App, howsoever sophisticated it is.
+A problem as complex and intractable as India’s healthcare is very, very hard to solve just through an an App, howsoever sophisticated it is.
+It looks unauthentic.
 Poor articulation – which means not just logic but details as well, and that’s where devil is – of career goals can sink an application hundred times faster than Titanic.
 He was a strong candidate for top-10 schools, but he didn’t make it to any.